brenohildebrand/42-Kit/docs/GUIDE.md

 I wanted to be able to focus on the problem.
 I just hate it to keep paying attention to those nitty-gritty details that nobody cares about when using a more high level language like Python.

 So out of frustation I started looking for solutions.
 I experimented quite a lot before getting to something cool.
 I tried different approaches and tried to combine them in many ways.
-Fun fact is I got inspired to create a programming language.
+I even got inspired to create a programming language.
 It seems like a rewarding adventure.
 Maybe one day.
 Who knows?
 Anyways, I got to something I'm proud of.

 Welcome to **ft_framework**!
 Or, as I prefer to call it, **Trillian**.
 Enjoy!